AndrewWPhillips/eggql/README.md

 ### Arguments

 In GraphQL parlance the server code that "resolves" a query is called a resolver.
-In the above example the "resolver" for the Here query was just a Character structure.
+In the above example the "resolver" for the `hero` query was just a `Character` struct.
 A more useful and more common thing is for a resolver to be a function.
 For one, this allows resolvers to take arguments that permits much greater flexibility.

 As an example we will change the `hero` resolver to be a function that takes a parameter specifying which episode we want the hero for.
-So now instead of the `Hero` field simply being a `Character` object it is now a function that returns a `Character`.
+So now instead of the `Hero` field simply being a `Character` object it is now a function that _returns_ a `Character`.

 ```Go
 type Query struct {
 	Hero func(episode int) Character `graphql:"hero,args(episode=2)"`
 }
 ```
-This also shows our first use of the **graphql tag** stored in the *metadata*.
-(Metadata in Go can be attached to any field of a struct type.)
+This also shows our first use of the **graphql tag** stored in the `Hero` field's *metadata*.
+Metadata in Go can be attached to any field of a struct by adding a string after the field declaration.
+(Note that these strings usually use back-quotes (`) rather than double-quotes (") so we don't have to _escape_ the double quotes within the string.)
 The options in the graphql tag are comma-separated (using a similar format to json, xml, etc tags).

 The first option in the graphql tag is the resolver name - in this case `hero`.
 Although we don't really need to supply the name as it defaults to the field name (`Hero`) with the first letter converted to lower-case.